coffeemuse/DtCyber/README-SDL2.md

 # DtCyber SDL2 Console - Experimental

 This is an experimental component to replace the legacy X11 console used for Linux builds.
-At present, it is not functional.
+At present, it is minimally functional and rather buggy.

 # Ultimate Goals